octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Writing the migration scripts

-The smart contracts are ready, the network where it has to be deployed too, the next step is to write the deployment script (also called a migration).
+Now that the smart contracts and the deployment network are ready, the next step is to write the deployment script.
+Such scripts are also called migrations: they usually update the storage structure or initial data and the smart contract code.
 These scripts are located in the *migrations* directory.

 Each migration is a javascript file, defining the deployment tasks.
 It can execute any javascript code.
 Each migration starts with a number, followed by a title: *Truffle* will run the migrations in an ascending order.
 For instance, the `tezos-example` box comes with tree migrations: